 Recording Your Vitals

 Your mental health evaluator may want to take your blood pressure and other vitals.
 This helps them understand your health and how your mental health impacts it.
-Plus, it gives you a chance to talk to a medical professional about any other conditions you’re dealing with that might affect your mental health.
+Plus, it gives you a chance to talk to a medical professional such as counselling vancouver (or another in your area) about any other conditions you’re dealing with that might affect your mental health.

 Your mental health evaluator may also ask you to provide some background information on things like your age, relationship status, family history, and other factors that may affect your mental health.

 While these sections don’t really impact your mental health, they help the evaluator understand your situation and provide recommendations based on your particular needs.

 The mental health evaluator may dig deeper into specific situations or challenges you mentioned during your interview or discussion.
 They may ask you to walk them through a stressful situation to understand how you respond to anxiety triggers or deal with other challenges.

 Or, they may ask you to describe a situation or talk about how you feel.
 You can do this in person or by writing it down.
 It doesn’t have to be a long story, but it’s a good idea to choose something that’s relevant to your situation.

 For example, if you’re dealing with anxiety, you might want to describe a typically stressful situation and how you respond to it.